Information Provided by the Victims’ Services Officer (VSO)

 The United States Department of Justice’s Office for Victims of Crime has numerous online resources for crime victims.

 Resources for Victims of Domestic Violence and Rape

 The Alabama Coalition Against Rape and the Alabama Coalition Against Domestic Violence both offer state-wide resources, the latter providing information on Protection from Abuse Orders.
 Hope Place is the domestic violence shelter for the Morgan County area.
 Rape counseling and crisis intervention is available at Crisis Services of North Alabama, Inc. The Mental Health Association of Morgan County provides referrals to a myriad of counseling programs and is often a good contact for victims coping with issues related to domestic violence and rape.
 The process for filing for a protection from abuse order in Morgan County is also discussed on the Morgan County Circuit Clerk’s website.

 Resources for the Child and Family

 The National Center for Missing and Exploited Children is an excellent resource for child safety issues.
 Alabama’s Center for Missing and Exploited Children can be located at the Alabama Bureau of Investigation’s website.
 For issues concerning child abuse (both sexual and physical), the National Children’s Alliance and the National Children’s Advocacy Center, located in Huntsville, Alabama, have excellent online resources.
 Additional information on this topic can also be found at The National Child Abuse Prevention Network and the U.S. Department of Health and Human Services’ Administration for Children and Families.
-Locally, the Morgan County Department of Human Resources, the Alabama Department of Human Resources, Alabama Kids, the Mental Health Center of North Central Alabama and the Morgan County Children’s Policy Committee’s websites provide a full spectrum of available resources for both the victim child and the at risk child.
+Locally, the Morgan County Department of Human Resources, the Alabama Department of Human Resources, the Mental Health Center of North Central Alabama and the Morgan County Children’s Policy Committee’s websites provide a full spectrum of available resources for both the victim child and the at risk child.